umbane/carbon-project/docs/chainlink_integration.md

 2. **Chainlink Node:** A Chainlink node configured to access the data source.
 This node fetches energy usage data and submits it to the smart contract.
 Security and authentication are critical for this node.

-3. **Smart Contract (`Token.sol`):** The `Token.sol` contract will be modified to include a function that interacts with the Chainlink oracle.
+3. **Smart Contract (`token.sol`):** The `token.sol` contract will be modified to include a function that interacts with the Chainlink oracle.
 This function triggers the oracle to fetch and verify data before minting mJ tokens.

 4. **Off-Chain Reporting:** The Chainlink node reports energy usage data to the smart contract using Chainlink's off-chain reporting mechanism.
 This ensures data integrity and security.